-This tutorial offers a step by step illustration of Rice Stitch and explores some of its variations including a stitch called Boss Stitch.
+This tutorial offers a step-by-step illustration of Rice Stitch and explores some of its variations including a stitch called Boss Stitch.

 Rice stitch is also known as Crossed Corners and William and Mary stitch.
-This is thought of as a canvas stitch, but as you can see it can be worked on aida or linen too.

 How to work Rice Stitch